-Benefit Description You pay Inpatient hospital of other covered facility High Option Inpatient services provided and billed by an approved hospital or other covered facility \$15 per visit Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Outpatient hospital or other covered facility High Option Outpatient services provided and billed by an approved hospital or other covered facility • Services in approved treatment programs, such as partial hospitalization, half-way house, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment \$15 per visit Not covered High Option Not covered: Services that are not part of a preauthorized treatment plan Services deemed not medically necessary Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
-All Charges
+Benefit Description You pay Inpatient hospital of other covered facility High Option Inpatient services provided and billed by an approved hospital or other covered facility \$15 per visit Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Outpatient hospital or other covered facility High Option Outpatient services provided and billed by an approved hospital or other covered facility \$15 per visit Services in approved treatment programs, such as partial hospitalization, half-way house, residential treatment, full-day hospitalization, or facility- based intensive outpatient treatment Not covered High Option Not covered: All charges Services deemed not medically necessary Note: The Plan emergency number, 312-423-4200, can be accessed 24-hours a day 7 days a week.
+Referrals will be written by the Plan Primary Care Physicians to network mental health and substance abuse providers.
+Please refer to Section 3 for information on which services require precertification or prior approval.
+Upon initial consultation an authorized treatment plan will be determined and structured.